infinyon/stateful-dataflows-examples/dataflows-inline/reddit-streamer/README.md

 # Reddit Subreddit Streamer
-This example with stream new posts from different subreddits using the endpoint **https://www.reddit.com/r/.../new.json**.
+This example with stream new posts and comments from different subreddits using the endpoint **https://www.reddit.com/r/.../new.json**.
 This is influenced by [x-sushant-x's entry in Quira](https://github.com/x-sushant-x/reddit-streamer-fluvio/tree/master).
 However, everything is containerized with fluvio's technology with connectors and SDF.
 The project consists of a script that generates connectors as well a watcher that allows for you to watch for certain keywords found in reddit posts.

 ## Topics
 ![Stateful](img/reddit.png)